The new Massachusetts hands-free driving law is a complete ban on any use of a handheld mobile device while driving. It takes effect on 2/23/2020.

 As you can see, even with a difficult distracted driving case and a young driver, we can often find ways to make the case that a criminal record would be extremely detrimental to a person.

-Advanced preparation, including positive background information and character references, sincere remorse, and a proactive effort to learn from the incident (enrollment in a young driver safety class) can make a different in getting a good outcome in court.
+Advanced preparation, including positive background information and character references, sincere remorse, and a proactive effort to learn from the incident (enrollment in a young driver safety class) can make a difference in getting a good outcome in court.

 If they do an investigation, yes.
 They can contact your mobile carrier and find out what, if any, data or SMS (text) was transmitting at the moment of the accident.